catalog header

 Integrity Formation

 The institution’s mission statement expresses Gonzaga University's self-understanding through its Catholic, Jesuit and humanistic heritage and identity.
 These spiritual and intellectual traditions are expressed in the ideals of reflective and critical thought, ethical discernment, innovation, and commitment to social justice.
 The ideals imply a deeply held, rigorously maintained, and clearly articulated standard of academic integrity.
-This document presents that standard as understood by the Gonzaga University community of learners, teachers, and scholars and outlines the processes followed when these standards are violated.
-The Academic Integrity Policy (AIP) applies to all faculty and students (undergraduate and graduate) at Gonzaga, except for the Law School which is exempt from this policy but governed by their own policy.
+The catalog presents that standard as understood by the Gonzaga University community of learners, teachers, and scholars and outlines the processes followed when these standards are violated.
+The Academic Integrity Policy (AIP) applies to all faculty and students (undergraduate and graduate) at Gonzaga, except for the Law School which has its own policy.

 Resources for faculty and students can be found at www.gonzaga.edu/academicintegrity.